davidnemeti/Sarcasm/README.md

 #Sarcasm

-Sarcasm is an SDK for creating typesafe and typeless domain bound grammar and using the general unparser.
+Sarcasm is an SDK for creating typesafe domain bound grammars.
+It also has a general unparser.

-It provides the following features:
+Sarcasm provides the following features:

   - Index-free AST building using domain-grammar bindings.
   - Typesafe grammar and typesafe AST building using domain-grammar bindings.